 The first renaissance gave birth to the physical man that went contrary to the principle of mentalism, but the second renaissance gives birth to the spiritual man that is in direction with the principle of mentalism.

 It is no wonder the world has been sucked into the abyss of materialism since the first renaissance and the spread of its influence all over the world.
 But now arises again from the ashes of the first civilization, the second renaissance and the new hope for a spiritual world.

 The post-modern age is an age that brings to birth a new science that is spiritual and that upholds the principle of mentalism, which though is not once again stated as one of its seven absolute principles, but it is presented and preserved in the entire spiritual or mental nature of the new science.

-Thus, in the post-modern age, we are seeing a more direct and scientific presentation of the seven hermetic principles, unlike how they were before, when they portrayed the outlooks of religion and philosophy or could be regarded as such.
+Thus, in the post-modern age, we are seeing a more direct and scientific presentation of the seven hermetic principles unlike how they were before, when they portrayed the outlook of religion and philosophy or could be regarded as such.